Probing charged lepton flavor violation with axion-like particles at Belle II: Numerical Results

 In Fig.~\ref{fig:efficiencies_vs_ctau_scenario2} we show the signal event selection efficiencies as functions of $c\tau_X$, for $m_X=0.5$, 1.0, and 1.5 GeV.
 These plots are similar to those of Fig.~\ref{fig:efficiencies_vs_ctau_scenario1}, except for some differences that mainly stem from the different mass choices, as well as different baseline efficiencies.

 We present the final sensitivity estimates for Scenario~2 in Fig.~\ref{fig:sensitivities_scenario2} with the same format as in Fig.~\ref{fig:sensitivities_scenario1}.
 Due to the similar efficiencies of the two scenarios, the branching-fraction bounds are similar.
 However, the $g_{\mu\mu}$ sensitivity of scenario~2 is significantly enhanced, mainly because the width $\Gamma(X\to ll)$ is proportional to the lepton mass squared.
 As a result, in the case $g=g_{\tau\mu}=g_{\mu\mu}$ shown in the bottom-right plot, the displaced search can probe $g$ values that are smaller by more than a factor of 10 than those of the lepton-universality constraint.
+The measurement of $\Gamma( \tau \to \mu \nu \bar{\nu})/\Gamma( \tau \to e \nu \nu) $ is larger than the SM expectation.
+Therefore, the presence of $g_{\tau \mu}$ and $g_{\mu\mu}$ couplings will bring the prediction closer to the central value of the measurement, so that the valid parameter space satisfies $R_{\mu e}^{SM +X} / R_{\mu e}^{SM} - 1 < 0.0072 + 2 \times 0.004$.
+In contrast to the case of Scenario 2, the presence off $g_{\tau e}, g_{ee}$ in Scenario 1 will bring the prediction further away from the central value of the measurement, thus resulting in a more stringent constraint.
+The valid parameter space has to satisfy $R_{e \mu }^{SM +X} / R_{e \mu}^{\text{SM}}- 1 < - 0.0072 + 2 \times 0.004$.
+It implies that the region excluded in Scenario 1 is much larger than that of Scenario 2.

 We note that, while we focused on $X\to \mu^+\mu^-$ decays that take place inside the tracker fiducial volume, the muon tracks can also be found when the decay takes place in the muon detector, which extends out to a distance of about 3.5~m from the IP.
 Naively, the somewhat larger decay distance allows for a somewhat stronger reach.
 However, since the muon detector has no magnetic field, it is impossible to determine the momenta of the muons in this case.
 This would likely result in high background levels that would make this approach less sensitive.